 Moreover, 3 years later, another study conducted by Loftus (1977) showed that the way we ask questions may also affect our memory by overwriting or completely changing the perception of the original event.

 People who witnessed an accident with a green car, when exposed to a suggestion that the car was blue, reported an implied colour during the memory test.

 Similar findings have been discovered in replication studies.

 Even though these two fields may look significantly different from each other, both of them are based on psychological research.
 Good tests must not bias participant answers, so if you’re thinking about how you can conduct better user interviews – take a step back and think if the questions you ask are really neutral.

 Usability testing is a great way to understand your users’ behaviour and find out if your app works the way you intended it to.
 It’s not surprising that thanks to usability testing you can create a digital masterpiece that converts, has high retention rates and leaves your customers speechless.

-At Miquido, usability tests are a part of what our UX Research team do, so if you need UX support, we’re here to help!`
+At Miquido, usability tests are a part of what our UX services, so if you need UX support, we’re here to help!`